moan0s/Ansible-Jamulus/README.md

 # Monitoring via Ansible

-This playbook can deploy a jamulus server easyly
+This playbook helps you to deploy a jamulus server in under 10 minutes (or an hour if you need to read up on basic server administration).

-# Usage
+# Getting started

+This playbook assuems you are operating on a linux system with ansible already installed.

+## Configure

+Follow the steps in [Configuration](docs/configuring-playbook.md)

+## Install the server

 Install everything with